 Rouillac – 27th of the month (you can buy anything from a lemon to a donkey!)

-There are hospitals in Cognac and Chateauneuf and Dr Reynard has a GP Surgery in Jarnac.
+There are hospitals in Cognac and Chateauneuf and a GP Surgery in Jarnac.

 Neighbouring Bassac is a very pretty village, has a wonderful Abbey, a post office, some lovely architecture and a couple of good restaurants – L'Essille (a bit posher than normal and set menus are good) and Auberge de Conde (our favourite - good bistrot cooking everyday in high season – closed Monday in low season).
-Take a slow walk around the back streets, enjoy the calm and cool of the Abbey and watch the trout playing in the river.
+Take a slow walk around the back streets and the old Mill, enjoy the calm, beauty and cool of the Abbey and watch the trout playing in the river.

 Nearby Bourras has the L'Abri de Pins – excellent home cooking for lunch from noon each day except Mondays.
 It's often a set menu and a surprise.

 Jarnac has a number of cafes and restaurants.
 Le Coin Charentaise near the bridge serves hearty lunches and pizzas etc for the kids.
 The Restaurant du Chateau next to the BNP Paribas Bank on the Place du Chateau is very posh and pricey if you want to treat yourselves.
-There are a couple of good cafes (Cafe L'Alambic and particularly Cafe du Theatre with the likeable Maurice as Patron and free wifi) on the square close to the Chateau du Courvoisier and its distillery.
+There are a couple of good cafes (Cafe L'Alambic and particularly La Comedie (formerly the Cafe du Theatre with the likeable Fred as Patron and free wifi) on the square close to the Chateau du Courvoisier and its distillery.
 Le Domino is near the Mairie (we named our spotty dog after it).